- DOB March 8, 1989

 "For 22 years the only thing I knew was Germany," Williams told Yanks-Abroad.com.
 "When I was young I was playing for Germany's U-15 team, I was focused on playing for Germany.
 I wasn't that familiar with U.S. soccer at the time."

 But shortly after becoming coach, Klinsmann came calling.
-Williams accepted Klinsmann’s invitation and—after getting his U.S. passport in September—earned his first cap with the U.S. national team against Honduras in October 2011.
+Williams accepted Klinsmann’s invitation and—after getting his U.S. passport in September—earned his first cap with the U.S. national team against Honduras in October 2011 at age 22.
 "For me it's a dream to play for the United States," Williams said before his debut.
 "I haven't had time to enjoy it because everything has happened so quickly.
 I will realize it all soon."

 Klinsmann on Williams: